-Earlier this month, when some highly educated matron or other had to reach for her smelling salts upon hearing “Under My Thumb” whilst shopping for groceries (the Trader Joe’s manager who refrained from saying “Lady, I’ve heard that fucking song so many times in the last month I don’t even notice it anymore.
+Earlier this month, when some highly educated matron or other had to reach for her smelling salts upon hearing “Under My Thumb” whilst shopping for groceries (the Trader Joe’s manager who refrained from saying “Lady, I’ve heard that song so many times in the last month I don’t even notice it anymore.
 All possibility of enjoyment of it has been systematically driven from me.
-I couldn’t come up with a fuck to give if you held a gun to my head.
+I couldn’t care any less if you held a gun to my head.
 Now, are you gonna put that second package of gluten-free wheat germ back, or are you going to vacate the ’12 Items or Less’ aisle?” deserves a raise), I got a fillip of the familiar.
 Lester Bangs used to write about what the “woman’s libbers” were going to do to Jagger every time he toured, but I recalled something from Camille Paglia in particular, dealing with how “Under My Thumb” began her conflict with respectable feminism.

 This was where I realized — this was 1969 — boy, I was bounced fast, right out of the movement.
 And I had this huge argument.
 Because I said you cannot apply a political agenda to art.
 When it comes to art, we have to make other distinctions.
 We had this huge fight about the song “Under My Thumb.”
 I said it was a great song, not only a great song but I said it was a work of art.
 And these feminists of the New Haven Women’s Liberation Rock Band went into a rage, surrounded me, practically spat in my face, literally my back to the wall.
 They’re screaming in my face: “Art?
 Art?
 Nothing that demeans women can be art!”
 There it is.
 There it is!
 Right from the start.
 The fascism of the contemporary women’s movement.